 No, I’m not talking about Medieval medical practices!

 To avoid leaching, it is always a good idea to water only as much as is needed.
-You can see for yourself where your irrigation water is going simply by digging a hole next to the plants you intended to water (but not too close).
+You can see for yourself where your irrigation water is going simply by inserting a moisture meter next to the plants you intended to water (but not too close).
 Many people are surprised to discover that the water intended for their tomato plants actually went in another direction due to hardpan, sandy pockets, or poor soil structure.
 Improving soil structure with compost can improve drainage and help prevent leaching.

 You can grow a surprising amount of food in your own yard.
 Ask me how!